 - Zero-waste events

-- Public engagement and the psychology of sustainable behavior
+- Public engagement and the motivating behavior change

 Classes are taught by professionals from the public and private sector who are working on innovative solutions to environmental challenges.